-Priorities SB 63 Information Funding for Caltrain operations on how much.
+Priorities SB 63 Information Funding for Caltrain operations Specifies that Caltrain is intended to receive funding for transit operations but does not give any detail on how much.
 Two Caltrain counties have the option to opt out of the measure and so it needs to be decided how that is dealt with regarding Caltrain funding.
 Specifies that Caltrain financial responsibility will be determined by Caltrain counties.
 Flexibility Language is still open given that expenditure plan has not been developed yet.
 Allows opt-ins for two counties.
 Allows for different options of tax levels in different localities and different tax durations.
 Simplicity The bill focuses on funding and not other issues (e.g. consolidation) that may distract from the important fiscal challenges of transit operators in the Bay Area.
 Focus on voters The reviews and transit transformation elements are intended to be appealing to voters This is something we will track as the expenditure plan develops.
-Galuciu